MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box.md

 1. When the script asks you if you'd like to upgrade, enter `y`.
 The nodes are automatically set up using the configuration you had for R Server 9.x.
 Note: You can safely ignore the Python warning during upgrade.

-1. Use the CLI to test the configuration.
+1. Use these [CLI commands](configure-admin-cli-launch.md) to test the configuration.
 Learn more about [diagnostic tests](../operationalize/configure-run-diagnostics.md).
 For the full test of the configuration, enter the following in the CLI:
    ```
    az ml admin diagnostic configure
    ```